-- a) Hand sanitizer will be available by entrances, the elevator, stairwells, offices, gymnasium, cafeteria, and other common spaces. - b) Wipes will be available near copy machines, kitchenettes, shared work areas or machinery, the elevator, and bathrooms. - c) The school will not provide cleaning and disinfecting supplies to students. - d) Signage will be posted to limit the number of individuals in communal bathrooms, faculty rooms, elevators, cafeteria, and gymnasium.
+- a) Hand sanitizer will be available by entrances, elevators, stairwells, offices, gymnasium, cafeteria, and other common spaces. - b) Wipes will be available near copy machines, kitchenettes, shared work areas or machinery, elevators, and bathrooms. - c) The school will not provide cleaning and disinfecting supplies to students. - d) Signage will be posted to limit the number of individuals in communal bathrooms, faculty rooms, elevators, cafeteria, and gymnasium.

-5. Direct Instruction: Nursing staff and physical education teachers will provide developmentally-appropriate direct instruction in healthy hygiene practices.

-C. Social Distancing and Schedules

-- 1. Social Distancing and Cohorts - a) Cooke students in grades 6 through 12 will attend school at 1713 Madison Ave, which has sufficient space to allow us to limit the number of students to 6 and adults to 2 in order to provide for appropriate social distancing. - b) Students will remain in their cohorts throughout the day until such time as the CDC, NYCDOH, or NYSDOS issue alternative guidelines. - c) Student movement will be limited, with students remaining in their room throughout the day and special subject teachers coming to them. - d) Cohorts will not mingle in communal bathrooms. - e) Desks will be spaced 6 feet apart and facing in the same direction. - f) Furniture that inhibits social distancing will be removed from the room. - g) Lunch will be eaten in classrooms. - h) Students will not use lockers or locker rooms. - i) Student belongings will be kept separated. - j) In so far as is practicable, students' sharing of objects will be strictly limited. - (1) Each student will have school tools, such as pencils, markers, scissors, glue, etc., in a personal container. - (2) Students will not share notebooks. - (3) Shared objects, such as iPads and whiteboards, will be cleaned using disinfectant wipes after each use. - (4) Tables, chairs, and desks will be wiped down throughout the day. - (5) Hand washing will be practiced throughout the day - k) Rooftop play spaces, which provide adequate space for social distancing, will be used for instruction, movement and mask breaks by cohorts. - 2.
-Spacing throughout the Building - a) Stairways: One will be designated up and the other down.
-Markings will be laid down to indicate appropriate social distancing. - b) Floor markings will be laid down in corridors and reception areas. - c) Signage reminding all to maintain social distancing will be placed throughout the building.
+- 5. Direct Instruction: Nursing staff and physical education teachers will provide developmentally-appropriate direct instruction in healthy hygiene practices. - C. Social Distancing and Schedules - 1.
+Social Distancing and Cohorts - a) In order to provide for appropriate social distance, our students will attend school in one of three buildings.
+Each building has sufficient space to allow us to limit the number of students to 6 and adults to 2 or 4 at 219 Stanton Street and 1713 Madison Avenue, and up to 8 students and 2 adults at 60 MacDougal Street. - (1) Kindergarten to Grade 5 -- 219 Stanton Street - (2) Grades 6 to 12 -- 1713 Madison Avenue - (3) Transitions (program formerly known as SKILLs, for 18- to 21-year-old students) -- 60 MacDougal Street - b) Students will remain in their cohorts throughout the day until such time as the CDC, NYCDOH, or NYSDOS issue alternative guidelines. - c) Student movement will be limited, with students remaining in their room throughout the day and special subject teachers coming to them. - d) Cohorts will not mingle in communal bathrooms. - e) Desks will be spaced 6 feet apart and facing in the same direction. - f) Furniture that inhibits social distancing will be removed from the room. - g) Lunch will be eaten in classrooms. - h) Students will not use lockers or locker rooms. - i) Student belongings will be kept separated. - j) In so far as is practicable, students' sharing of objects will be strictly limited. - (1) Each student will have school tools, such as pencils, markers, scissors, glue, etc., in a personal container. - (2) Students will not share notebooks. - (3) Shared objects, such as iPads and whiteboards, will be cleaned using disinfectant wipes after each use. - (4) Tables, chairs, and desks will be wiped down throughout the day. - (5) Hand washing will be practiced throughout the day - k) Rooftop play spaces (1713), a school yard (219), and a play street (60), which provide adequate space for social distancing, will be used for instruction, movement and mask breaks by cohorts. - 2.
+Spacing throughout the Building - a) Stairways: In each building one stairway will be designated up and the other down.
+Markings will be laid down to indicate appropriate social distancing. - b) Floor markings will be laid down in corridors and reception areas.

+c) Signage reminding all to maintain social distancing will be placed throughout the building.